 Bath had always been terrible at judging the passage of time.
 Being stuck in a windowless room without any kind of schedule predictably worsened his temporal awareness.
 He spent much of his time thinking about what a human couple would be like and wondering about how to prevent Global Warming.

-One day, he heard a couple of humans come his way, accompanied by one of the woman caretakers of the adoption facility.
+One day, he heard a couple of humans come his way, accompanied by one of the woman caretakers at the adoption facility.

 Bath made a pair of tiny, insect-like eyes appear on his hand where nobody would see.
 He watched the humans as they approached.
-A man and a woman, both of them with pale skin and brown hair, were being led over by the woman caretaker Bath recognized as Andrea.
+A man and a woman, both of them with pale skin and brown hair, were being led over by the caretaker Bath recognized as Andrea.
 The couple appeared to be young, but Bath was admittedly terrible at guessing human ages.
-Their ages could have been anything from 25 to 40.
+Their ages could have been anything from twenty-five to forty.

 “He’s sleeping?” the woman asked.
 Was he supposed to be asleep now?